The smallest bimolecular mass action reaction networks admitting Andronov-Hopf bifurcation: Preliminaries

 We refer to a CRN with stoichiometric matrix $\Gamma \in \mathbb{R}^{n \times m}$ as {\bf dynamically nontrivial} if $\mathrm{ker}\,\Gamma \cap \mathbb{R}^m_{+}$ is nonempty, and dynamically trivial otherwise.
 It is easily shown that dynamically trivial CRNs can have no limit sets intersecting the positive orthant \cite{banajiCRNcount} for mass action kinetics or, indeed, under much weaker assumptions on the kinetics.
 Thus whenever our goal is to find CRNs with interesting positive limit sets, we can restrict attention to dynamically nontrivial CRNs.

-\begin{lemma} Any bimolecular, $3$-species, mass action CRN with the capacity for Hopf bifurcation must have at least $4$ reactions. \end{lemma} \begin{proof} First, we can rule out Hopf bifurcation on the boundary of $\mathbb{R}^n_{\geq 0}$ in a three-species bimolecular mass action network.
-By elementary arguments, any boundary equilibrium must occur on an invariant face of $\mathbb{R}^n_{\geq 0}$; however, restricted to such a face, the network takes the form of a bimolecular CRN of rank less than $3$, and nondegenerate Hopf bifurcation is ruled out by Theorem~6 in \cite{boros:hofbauer:2022a}.
-So Hopf bifurcation in a three-species bimolecular mass action network must occur on the positive orthant.
+\begin{lemma} Any bimolecular, $3$-species, mass action CRN with the capacity for Hopf bifurcation must have at least $4$ reactions. \end{lemma} \begin{proof} First, we can rule out Hopf bifurcation on the boundary of $\mathbb{R}^3_{\geq 0}$ in a $3$-species bimolecular mass action network.
+By elementary arguments, any boundary equilibrium must occur on an invariant face of $\mathbb{R}^3_{\geq 0}$; however, restricted to such a face, the network takes the form of a bimolecular CRN of rank less than $3$, and Hopf bifurcation is ruled out by Theorem~6 in \cite{boros:hofbauer:2022a}.
+So Hopf bifurcation in a $3$-species bimolecular mass action network must occur on the positive orthant.

 We have already observed that by Theorem~6 in \cite{boros:hofbauer:2022a} any bimolecular CRN capable of Hopf bifurcation must have rank at least 3 and hence at least 3 reactions.
-On the other hand any $(3,3,3)$ CRN (indeed, any CRN with rank equal to the number of reactions) is clearly dynamically trivial, and so has no positive equilibria, ruling out Hopf bifurcation on the positive orthant.
-We arrive at the conclusion a three-species, mass action CRN allowing Hopf bifurcation can have no fewer than four reactions. \end{proof}
+On the other hand any $(3,3,3)$ CRN (indeed, any CRN with rank equal to the number of reactions) has stoichiometric matrix with trivial kernel, and hence is dynamically trivial; this rules out positive equilibria, and Hopf bifurcation on the positive orthant.
+We arrive at the conclusion that a $3$-species, mass action CRN allowing Hopf bifurcation can have no fewer than four reactions. \end{proof}

 Using the algorithmic approaches described in \cite{banajiCRNcount}, we can enumerate bimolecular $(n,m,r)$ CRNs with specified properties for sufficiently small $n$ and $m$.
-From such enumeration, we obtain: \begin{lemma} Up to isomorphism, there are $14,670$ dynamically nontrivial, bimolecular $(3,4,3)$ networks.
-These fall into $9,259$ dynamically non-equivalent classes. \end{lemma} Code and scripts to carry out the enumeration of CRNs, and other analysis to follow, are available on GitHub \cite{muradgithub, balazsgithub}.
+From such enumeration, we obtain: \begin{lemma} Up to isomorphism, there are $14670$ dynamically nontrivial, bimolecular $(3,4,3)$ networks.
+These fall into $9259$ dynamically non-equivalent classes. \end{lemma} Code and scripts to carry out the enumeration of CRNs, and other analysis to follow, are available on GitHub \cite{muradgithub, balazsgithub}.

 Ruling out Hopf bifurcation in the great majority of the $(3,4,3)$ networks in Lemma~\ref{lems3r4} becomes straightforward once we have developed a little technical machinery.